IntuitionMachine/RLGenerateAndTest/README.md

 One fairly intuitive vision of how these GVFs may integrate with the reset of a learning system, is that they form a rich ecosystem of integrated GVFs.
 Each GVF may feed into another, to create topologies of GVFs.
 Lower level GVFs are the input into other higher level GVFs which answer more abstract questions, or optimize the control of the agent.
 One could imagine a networked ecosystem of tens of thousands of GVFs, The strongest, most useful GVFs continue to survive, while the useless and week ones are recycled for new candidate GVFs.
 The resulting GVF network would be helping more accurately and efficiently predict higher level questions, or optimizing control.

 An ecosystem of GVFs is not only intuitively promising, but also demonstrably useful.
-Mark Ring's thought experiments \cite{representingknowledge} clearly articulate how lower level GVFs based on raw sensorimotor data could be used to create more abstract GVFs.
+Mark Ring's thought experiments clearly articulate how lower level GVFs based on raw sensorimotor data could be used to create more abstract GVFs.

-Litman and Sutton demonstrated that predictive representation of state can be effective in partially observable Markov decision processes \cite{littman2002predictive}.
-And Sutton and Pilarski demonstrated an ability to create tens of thousands of GVFs (demons) making predictions in parallel \cite{sutton2011horde}.
+Litman and Sutton demonstrated that [predictive representation of state](https://web.eecs.umich.edu/~baveja/Papers/psr.pdf) can be effective in partially observable Markov decision processes.
+And Sutton and Pilarski demonstrated an ability to create tens of thousands of GVFs (demons) making predictions in parallel.
 Therefore, such a system of dynamic GVFs seems very attainable.

 There are obviously several challenges and questions remaining before building such a system.
 What actually makes a ``good'' GVF?
-How do you test and measure this ``goodness?''
+How do you test and measure this "goodness?"
 How do you create GVFs dynamically in an optimal way?
 Which GVFs should should be destroyed?
 And when?

 We look to start answering these GVF lifecycle questions in this research project.